IS-Instruments/minispec_py/README.md

 # MSP1000 Python Interface
 This repository provides an example python interface to the IS Instruments MSP1000 miniature spectrometer - we call it the minispec for short.
 There are minimal dependencies - spectra are returned as Numpy arrays and the connection to the spectrometer is made via SSL.
-This code was written to target Python 3, but should work on Python 2.7 as well.
+This code was written to target Python 3.7 and newer.

-A standalone C++ interface will be released in the near future.

 For the full (auto-generated) API reference, see `doc.md`.